dftbplus/develguide/docs/maintainerflow.rst

    $ conda build recipe

 Run the last command inside the container.
-After the build is finished successfully you can install the freshly build package (assuming you used the dftbplus-feedstock) in the container and test it with
+After the build has finished successfully you can install the freshly built package (assuming you used the dftbplus-feedstock) in the container and test it with

 .. code-block:: none